devzendo/transputer-macro-assembler/README.md

 Building
 --------
-Just requires Java 8 and Maven 3.2.x.
+Just requires Java 8 and Maven 3.6.x.
+My builds use Java 8.0.321 and Maven 3.6.0 on macOS Catalina.

 'mvn clean package' is all you need.